 Many organizations have implemented or are now implementing newer solutions like Slack, Microsoft Teams, or Facebook at Work which are great for reducing email and improving collaboration.
 But those, too, are another place people have to go to get information or find content.

-What organizations need is a solution that creates a natural, personalized and frictionless employee experience in a Digital Workplace for workers to:
+What organizations need is a solution that builds conversations of trust and creates a natural, personalized and frictionless employee experience in a Digital Workplace for workers to:

 - Stay informed

 - Gain insights

 As we have seen during the pandemic, it can be truly vital for organizations to ensure information is delivered and understood by everyone in the workforce.
 This is more of a “push” function from the organization to the worker.
 It can be useful to deliver information in multiple channels, but to make sure information and messages are understood, it is important there is reinforcement in context of all interactions.
 These hubs can not only be used to communicate specific messages, they can also be used to amplify and clarify understanding.

 Get answers to questions